October 2025 bulletin

 We would like to thank all those in departments that helped us achieve this with their improved data quality and timely responses to our recent queries.

 The Athena Staff Data workbook's staff in post, turnover, reasons for leaving, and recognition of distinction dashboards now include 2024/25 figures.
-Maternity leave return rates, Ordinary paternity leave and shared parental leave are to follow in early 2026.
+Maternity leave return rates, statutory paternity leave and shared parental leave are to follow in early 2026.

 To improve data availability for Athena Swan applications and University-wide monitoring, please continue clearing errors from the 2024/25 HRINFO21 reports.
-Tableau will be refreshed early in 2026.

 For access to Athena Swan data in Tableau, follow the user access process.
 For queries, email: athena.staffdata@admin.ox.ac.uk.